notmuch/notmuch/doc/man7/notmuch-search-terms.rst

     expression, and supported syntax for <since> and <until> date and time expressions.

-    The time range can also be specified using timestamps with a syntax of:
+    The time range can also be specified using timestamps without including the date prefix using a syntax of:

     <initial-timestamp>..<final-timestamp>

     Each timestamp is a number representing the number of seconds since 1970-01-01 00:00:00 UTC.
+Specifying a time range this way is considered legacy and predates the date prefix.

 lastmod:<initial-revision>..<final-revision>
     The **lastmod:** prefix can be used to restrict the result by the